timcmartin/recipes-bak/README.md

 There are some great tips and timings for weekday sourdough and weekend bakes.

 I usually halve the recipes to make 1 loaf at a time.

+## Stuffed Shells
+* If you x1.5 the recipe you have plenty to fill a 9x13 & an 8x8, you use all the ricotta in the container, and all the shells in the box!